davidmartinrius/speech-dataset-generator/README.md

 ```
 ## Installation

-Due to existing incompatibilities among packages, generating a requirements.txt file is currently not feasible.
-However, installing the packages in the specified order should still work, even in the presence of conflicting dependencies as reported by pip.

 Please note that this project has been tested and verified to work on Ubuntu 22.
 While it has not been tested on macOS, and Windows.

 ```bash